 “Are we the only platoon going out?”
 He shakes his head.

-“No, the Raven’s will be joining you.
+“No, the Raven’s will be joining.
 Commander Russell and the rest of your guys are already geared up and ready to head out.”
-Damien, Marcos and I all wait till we are released and run to the tent to gear up.
+Damien, Lopez and I all wait till we are released and run to the tent to gear up.
 All while a nagging feeling sits in the pit of my stomach.

-We pull into the city and instantly are guards are up. the streets are deserted and not a soul in sight.
+We pull into the city and instantly we’re on edge and alert, the streets are deserted and not a soul in sight.

 “I agree, but we need to keep going.”

 “Yes, Sir,” I respond and we keep driving through what feels like a ghost town.
-The tension in the hummer is so thick it could be cut through with a knife, everyone else is feeling it too.
-I glance over at Bomber, he’s gripping the steering wheel like it’s his lifeline, his knuckles turning white with the amount of pressure he’s putting on them.
+The tension in the hummer is so thick it could be cut through with a knife, everyone else is feeling something and I’m going to guess it’s the same gut feeling of doom.
+I glance over at Bomber, he’s gripping the steering wheel like it’s his lifeline.
+His knuckles are turning white with the amount of pressure he’s putting on them.

-Marcos is in the back with his gun aimed out the window and his eyes trained on the road.
+Lopez is in the back with his gun aimed out the window and eyes eyes trained on the road.
 Damien is the gunner and is ramrod stiff as he survey’s the roofs for snipers.
-Ghost is sitting in the back seat as well, he is relaxed but has his weapon out as well.
+Ghost is sitting in the back seat as well, he is relaxed but has his weapon aimed out of the opposite window.
 Ghost is used to these high-stress missions and he lives for them.
-He is the only one who doesn’t seem to care one way or t.
+He is the only one who doesn’t seem to care if he lives or dies.

-Sweat drips from every pour in my body and streams down my back.
-It could be from the trepidation and heat.
+Trepidation and heat causes sweat to drip from every pour in my body and stream down my back.
 I’ve been on several patrol’s but not one of them has made me feel this insecure about my task.
-My heart is pounding wildly against my chest and I fear I may pass out if I can’t get it under control.
+My heart pounds wildly against my chest and fear I may pass out if I can’t get it under control.

-Get it together, Dan, one wrong move and you or someone else can die.
-I give myself an inner pep talk, and I’m so deep into that I almost don’t hear Damien shout,
+Get it together, Dan!
+All it takes is one wrong move.
+I give myself an inner pep talk, and I’m so deep into my thoughts, I almost don’t hear Damien shout,

 “Shooter at five,” I observe the area spot him hiding in an alcove of a house.
-His assault rifle is aimed at our vehicle.
-I don’t have time to think, I just react and point my weapon towards him and pull the trigger.
-When I know I’ve made contact I close my eyes for just a moment.
-I don’t watch them die, I can’t bring myself to accept that I’ve killed a human being.
-Regardless of them being murderers themselves and I know it’s for the best that I end them, it just doesn’t sit well with me.
+His assault rifle is pointed at our vehicle, I don’t thake time to think, I just react and pull the trigger.
+When I know I’ve made contact I close my eyes for just a moment, I don’t watch them die.
+I can’t bring myself to accept that I’ve killed another person, regardless of them being murderers themselves.
+Logically, it’s for the best that I end them but it doesn’t mean I have to like it.

-The blood of all the dead seeps into the sand making a gruesome display. ”Fuck this is bad,” Marcos says.
-I get on the radio and report.
+The blood of all the dead seeps into the sand making a gruesome display. ”Fuck this is bad,” Lopez says and I get on the radio and report.

 “Go back the way we came and we’ll try a different route.”
-Bomber doesn’t have to be told, he puts the vehicle in reverse and slams on the gas.
+Bomber doesn’t have to be told twice, he puts the vehicle in reverse and slams on the gas.
 The humvee moves backward while still taking in gunfire.

-“Fuck!”
-We all hear Damien shout.
-He drops into the jeep with a bloody shoulder.
-“Those fucking bastards shot me.”
-His face is tomato red and fuming.
-He rummages around the back looking for something to stop the bleeding, finally, he gives up and just jumps back up but Ghost pulls him down.
+“Son of a bitch!”
+Damien shouts then drops into the jeep with a bloody shoulder.
+“Those fucktards shot me!"
+My enraged best friend rummages around the back looking for something to stop the bleeding, finally, he gives up and just jumps back up but Ghost pulls him down.

 “I’ll take over, treat the wound or you’ll be no good to us.”
-He can’t argue since Ghost has a higher rank.
+He wants to argue but knows he can't since Ghost is a higher rank and he's right.